coredashio/community/README.md

 a fork of Grafana, but will instead take a more componetized approach as a collection of subprojects that users can select from to meet their needs.

-CoreDash is the current working name for this effort, but we expect to rename it after we've made a bit more progress and better defined what we plan to do.
+CoreDash is the current working name / code name for this effort, but we expect to rename it after we've made a bit more progress and better defined what we plan to do.

 ## Getting Started